Jflinchum/discord-react-bot/README.md

 !trigger <emoji> <decimalChance> <"Example Text">
 - Makes the bot react to the message with the supplied emoji.
 The decimal chance (between 0 and 1) is how often the bot will react.

+!listen <voiceChannel>/.
+- Listens in on a voice channel and attempts voice recognition to do commands

+!leave
+- Leaves any voice channels that the bot is listening in on

 [!help/!h]
 - Displays this help screen!